5 roadblocks in vehicular autonomy that complicate Software Testing

 When it comes to computers, hacking and hackers are the unruly side effects we have to deal with.
 Given the amount of computer systems and software that are vital to the autonomous car’s function, hacking seems near certain.
 Hacking cars is already an issue with non-autonomous vehicles.
 Wireless carjackers can already hack into computer systems of cars, toying with the horn, disabling the brakes, even cutting off acceleration.
 Most counterarguments to this issue reference big-data breaches—such as the Target data breach—and note that they have not hindered the growth of the consumer internet; many times, these breaches happen and society shrugs its shoulders and moves on.
 However, hacking a 2-ton vehicle proves exponentially more dangerous to both the occupants of the vehicle and the surrounding area.
 It will be up to auto manufacturers and software developers to protect their car’s software to the best of their ability.

 Finally, what about system outages?
 In early May, BMW drivers reported outages in their vehicles’ infotainment systems: BMW ConnectedDrive.
 The affected aspect was the Apple CarPlay interface.
 While a rather minor inconvenience in this instance, it does lead to the question: What if future, autonomous vehicles’ software “goes out,” leaving consumers stranded?
-Or, worse, what if the system shuts down while travelling and carrying passengers?
+Or, worse, what if the system shuts down while traveling and carrying passengers?

 Despite the qualms, self-driving cars aren’t slowing down.
 According to CB Insights, $4.2 billion was allocated to autonomous driving programs in just the first three quarters of 2018.
 However, don’t expect full autonomy just yet.
 The Society of Automotive Engineers has a 0-5 ranking scale for autonomy in cars, with level 0 being all major systems controlled by humans and level 5 being the car being completely capable of self-driving in every situation.
 Level 5 technologies are seemingly getting further and further away, but based on automaker and technology developer estimates, level 4 self-driving cars could become available for sale in the next couple of years, meaning the car would be capable of autonomous driving in some scenarios, though not all.
 Ford Motor Company’s CEO, Jim Hackett recently announced that the industry overestimated the arrival of autonomous vehicles.
 Hackett claims that Ford will still deliver on its promise of self-driving cars for commercial services in 2021, but not to the previously stated magnitude nor autonomy.
 This acts as a set up for a commonly asked question: Will autonomous cars ever have the ability to be truly autonomous with no geographical limitations?
 Another question is in regards to regulations: What are they?
 For some insight on other automotive and software regulations and how they’re evolving, check out our cover story!